 Global Centers Roadmap

-UC Davis faculty from across disciplines and academic units have identified a Global Centers strategy to:
+UC Davis faculty from across disciplines and academic units have identified regional strategies to:

 - leverage and strengthen established UC Davis and other University of California presences in Latin America/Caribbean and Sub-Saharan Africa;

 - develop new UC Davis regional hubs in strategic locations in Asia/Pacific and Europe; and

 Leveraging faculty involvement and leadership along with aligning Global Centers with UC Davis strengths and partnerships are both critical to this strategy.

 In December of 2015, Provost and Executive Vice Chancellor Ralph J. Hexter and Vice Provost and Associate Chancellor Regulska appointed a Working Group on Global Centers, which selected the following strategic locations where centers could be established and appointed five Faculty Advisory Committees: Asia/Pacific, Europe, Latin America/Caribbean, Middle East/North Africa, and Sub-Saharan Africa.

 Each Faculty Advisory Committees produced a report to: